Professional installation: How to find an installer and get the best job done.

 We sell plenty of tiles to people who are going to do their own installation and most manage to eventually complete the job themselves.
 All we can say on this subject is make sure you know what you are capable of before starting.
 Tiling a small area in a bathroom with ceramic tiles from B&Q is one thing, but an entire bathroom in marble is another.

 Remember, professional installers have professional equipment.
 Trotting down to the nearest Screwfix to buy a cheap wet cutter certainly won’t enable you to get the best results.
-Cutting marble tiles successfully requires precision equipment and a level of skill not many, even most tilers, posses.
+Cutting marble tiles successfully requires precision equipment and a level of skill not many, even most tilers, possess.
 We quite often get calls when a DIY installation goes wrong and somebody’s marble tiles are crumbling in their hands when they are trying to cut them incorrectly with inappropriate equipment.
 The quality of the tiles is always the first thing people blame saying they are faulty or substandard, when 99% of the time it’s down to how they are being cut and handled.
 This is a skilled trade after all.

 There is no doubt that some satisfaction comes from doing something yourself, and of course there are cost implications as well.
 Our advice on DIY natural stone or porcelain tile installation is to always consider using a professional first before you decide to take the job on yourself.
 They will always do a better job, and no doubt get it done in far less time - so you don’t end up showering in the kitchen sink forever whilst your bathroom is out of action and your wife is threatening to leave you unless she gets her bathroom back!